TFITZ57/FINTECH_Project_2/README.md

 This project aims to analyze and predict cryptocurrency prices and blockchain activities using machine learning techniques, specifically Long Short-Term Memory (LSTM) networks.
 The data includes various metrics related to Bitcoin, Ethereum, and Dogecoin, as well as blockchain activity and mining data.

 ## Data Description
-The dataset comprises multiple metrics grouped into the following categories:
+The dataset from CoinMetrics is comprosed of multiple metrics grouped into the following categories:
 - **Basic Price Information**: Prices of BTC, ETH, and DOGE in USD.
 - **Blockchain Activity Metrics**: Active addresses, transaction count, value, block difficulty, and total fees in USD.
 - **Mining and Revenue Metrics**: Mining revenue, hash rate, hash price, and Bitcoin held by miners.